-- Have the potential managers participate in sales management training before promoting them as this will help them better understand the role and responsibilities and afford you an opportunity to evaluate their performance.
+- Have potential managers participate in sales management training before promoting them.
+This will help them better understand the role and responsibilities and afford you an opportunity to evaluate their performance.

-- Have top reps take over sales management roles on a temporary basis as often as possible, e.g. during the absence of the actual Sales Manager, and openly and objectively assess their performance in those temporary roles.
+- Have top reps take over management roles on a temporary basis.
+Examples include the absence of actual sales managers.
+Openly and objectively assess their performance in those temporary roles.

-By being thoughtful about this challenge beforehand and taking some basic precautionary steps we can avoid the Peter Principle and provide our best sales people with a career path that affords them the recognition and rewards they need without promoting them into positions for which they are poorly suited.
+Remain thoughtful about this challenge beforehand.
+Furthermore, take precautionary steps.
+By doing this, we avoid the Peter Principle.
+Additionally, we provide our best salespeople with a career path that affords them the recognition they deserve.
+Do not promote them into positions for which they are poorly suited.